-- Emails are converted to PDF by IT.

-- W/emails embedded.

-- W/emails pdf'd and appears after the email (lose images).

-- Saved to department's secure folder.

-- Redactions done by Records Custodian.

-- Records Custodian provides response w/records to the requester.

-- Too big to email?
-Request SFTP
+- Custodian notifies IT when review is complete. - Emails are converted to PDF by IT. - W/emails embedded. - W/emails PDF'd and appears after the email (images and metadata are lost). - > Saved to department's secure folder or to the subrequest in GovQA/PRRC. - Redactions done by Records Custodian in Acrobat or GovQA. - Records Custodian provides response w/records to the requester.